IT-Delinquent/Smack_Your_Brother/README.md

 ## UPDATES
 | Date | Changes
 |:-----:|:-------:|
 | 14/11/2019 | Added stats popup.
 Added stats to load and save procedures.
 Fixed some save and load messages.
+Half way through styling the stats DataGrid.
 See commit for full info